 The benefits of multi-level approval for your business

-When data gets checked twice, it leads to better quality control.
-This ensures that a business makes no error that would affect the business cash flow, operations or reputation.
+When data gets checked twice, it promotes better quality control and protects a business from errors that may impact the cash flow, operations, or reputation.

-The maker-checker process ensures more accountability from each member of the organisation.
-By that, no one can misuse their access to making transactions on behalf of the organisation and misallocate funds.
+The maker-checker process increases the accountability of each member of the organisation.
+By that, no one within the company can misuse their access to company funds for reasons that do not benefit the company.

 The approver matrix can be set up as a single or multi-level approver matrix.
-Each person in the approver matrix needs to be an approved user of the company’s wallex account.
+However, each person in the approver matrix needs to be an approved user of the company’s account.

-- Number of approvals required can change as per the value of the transaction, dependent on the business’s unique needs. (e.g. At least one Level 2 approval is required for transactions between S$ 500,000 - S$ 1,000,000)
+- The number of approvals required can change depending on the value of the transaction and the business’s unique needs.
+(E.g., At least one Level 2 approval is required for transactions between $500,000 SGD – $1,000,000 SGD)

 - A group of approvers can be created such that any of the users in that group can approve the relevant transaction.

 No of approval

 Group of Level 1 Approvers

 Group of Level 2 Approvers